 King Henry VIII College is a day and boarding school, and both communities will benefit from a first-rate pastoral care and support network.

 Boarders at King Henry VIII College live alongside each other and support each other with a spirit of compassion, tolerance, and understanding.
 They enjoy dedicated accommodation of the highest specification, as well as having access to school facilities in the evenings and at weekends.
-Each House is fully staffed with Houseparents, a Resident Tutor, a Matron, and other Resident Assistants.
+Each House is fully staffed with Houseparents, a Resident Tutor, and other Resident Assistants.
 A programme of weekend activities and excursions ensure that boys and girls who are away from home are relaxed, occupied and content throughout.

 Director of Boarding

 Martin Knights - Resident in Boys’ Accommodation Block

 Houseparent: Colin Broughton